Ann Arbor’s Comprehensive Land Use Plan, Zoning, and Historic Districts

 The Comprehensive Land Use Plan (CLUP)

-AAPA Talking Points on Issues with the CLUP (two pages)
+AAPA Memo on Issues with the CLUP (two pages)

 Background Materials